This is a list of all nursing courses. For more information, see College of Nursing.

 NURS:7003 Quantitative Research4 s.h.

-Refinement of students' understanding of the application of scientific logic; criteria for casuality, its application in health-related research; various quantitative methods; sampling theory and approaches to sample selection, recruitment, and methods; issues related to instrument selection, reliability and validity considerations; management of large data sets and maintenance of data integrity; guided exercises, peer sharing, and collaborative groups provide experiences integrated with content in didactic section.
-Prerequisites: NURS:7000 and NURS:7002.
+Refinement of student's understanding of the application of scientific logic; discussion of various quantitative methods; sampling theory and approaches to sample selection, recruitment, and methods to avoid bias; issues related to study validity, intervention development and evaluation, instrument selection, management of large data sets, and maintenance of data integrity; lab is designed as a workshop using guided exercises, peer sharing, and collaborative work groups to provide experiences integrated with content covered in didactic section of the course.
+Prerequisites: NURS:7002 and NURS:7006.

 NURS:7403 Advanced Seminar in Health Research3 s.h.